USEPA/WNTR/documentation/graphics.rst

 As with basic network graphics, a wide range of plotting options can be supplied.

 .. note::
-   This function requires the Python package **folium** [Folium]_, which is an optional dependency of WNTR.
+   This function requires the Python package **folium** :cite:p:`Folium`, which is an optional dependency of WNTR.

 The following example using EPANET Example Network 3 (Net3) converts node coordinates to longitude/latitude and plots the network along with pipe length over the city of Albuquerque (for demonstration purposes only) (:numref:`fig-leaflet`).
 The longitude and latitude for two locations are needed to plot the network.
 For the EPANET Example Network 3, these locations are the reservoir 'Lake' and node '219'.
-This example requires the Python package **utm** [Bieni19]_ to convert the node coordinates.
+This example requires the Python package **utm** :cite:p:`Bieni19` to convert the node coordinates.

 .. doctest::